stefanspringer1/BuildingSwiftOnWindows/README.md

 - libxml2-development: https://github.com/gnome/libxml2
 - zlib-1.2.11: https://github.com/madler/zlib

-The sources for sqlite-3.28.0 can be obatined from https://sqlite.org/index.html, the ones for `icu-67` from https://icu.unicode.org/download.
+The sources for sqlite-3.28.0 can be obtained from https://sqlite.org/index.html, the ones for `icu-67` from https://icu.unicode.org/download.

 ## Check out the sources with certain tags